cogdog/twittertimetunnel/README.md

 ![](docs/background.jpg "Enter the Twitter Time Tunnel")

-A playful toy for generating what your twitter followers where chirping about on any arbitrary day in past, inspired [by tweet from @anildash](https://twitter.com/anildash/status/1481293970135212037)
+A playful toy for generating what your current twitter followers where chirping about on any arbitrary day in past, inspired [by tweet from @anildash](https://twitter.com/anildash/status/1481293970135212037).
+The default setting is the current day in 2008 but you can spin the machine's dials to any other date.

 Try it out! http://cogdog.github.io/twittertimetunnel